 Jamie Rappaport Clark

-As President and CEO of Defenders of Wildlife, I’m used to fielding questions about complex challenges like biodiversity loss and climate change.
+As Former president and CEO of Defenders of Wildlife, I’m used to fielding questions about complex challenges like biodiversity loss and climate change.
 Lately, the urgency to compel action features heavily in my responses.
 It’s soberingly clear from the drumbeat from scientists that our planet is at a tipping point.
 Often times, when we are confronted with critical challenges — pandemics, war and natural disasters — we see people come together and make a difference.
 It is time right now for steadfast courage and decisive action to preserve and protect all life on Earth.

 This year’s Earth Day theme is “Invest In Our Planet.”
 At Defenders, we use our voice, our expertise and our determination to invest in conserving all native animals and plants in their natural communities.
 Our work to save imperiled species and protect lands and waters from misuse and exploitation stretches from our fieldwork in remote wilderness areas and with federal agencies, tribes and private landowners, to state and federal courts, academia and the halls of Congress, where we educate members and their staff on the importance of protecting and strengthening the laws that keep species from going extinct.